nighthawkcoders/APCSA/_posts/2022-06-16-TT130-spring_boot.md

 ---
 toc: true
 layout: post
-title: Backend Development - Tour of Spring/Java
+title: Java Backend Development - Spring Boot
-description: Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
+description: The Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
 Spring handles the complicated infrastructure problems so you can focus on the purpose of your application.
+Spring Boot is a micro Service that is used to build stand-alone application.
+permalink: /techtalk/spring_boot
-permalink: /techtalk/spring
+permalink: /images/spring_boot.png
 categories: [techtalk]
 ---

 ## Tour of Backend
-The backend for now is minimal as there is NO backend business logic.
-Mastering these simple activities is critical as backend will get much more complicated.
+The backend description for this blog is minimal as there is NO backend business logic, this will come with a blog focussing on Spring MVC.
+Mastering Spring simple definitions is critical as the backend will get much more complicated.

 ### Main.java
 Main.java contains the Class that is used to bootstrap and launch a Spring application from a Java main method.
 By default it will load index.html.